SvenMb/VersaTerm/README.md

 | UART RTS:            | 15  |

 ---
-Original readme, some parts not for the rp2040-PiZero:
+Original readme, some parts not for the waveshare PiZero boards:

 # VersaTerm
 A versatile DIY serial terminal.